ansible-community/antsibull/docs/build-ansible.rst

     rm -rf built
     mkdir built

-    # Create the ansible release
+    # Prepare the ansible release
-    # (This generates a single tarball for ansible with a dep on the ansible-base package)
+    # (This generates the dependency file and updates changelog.yaml)
-    antsibull-build single 3.1.0 --data-dir ansible-build-data/3 --sdist-dir built --debian
+    antsibull-build prepare 3.1.0 --data-dir ansible-build-data/3

     # Until we get separate versions for ansible-base working correctly:
     # https://github.com/ansible-community/antsibull/issues/187
-    # We'll need to update the ansible-base version manually and then rebuild the release.
+    # We'll need to update the ansible-core version manually.
 Follow
-    # these steps after running antsibull-build single above:
+    # these steps after running antsibull-build prepare above:
     # vim ansible-build-data/3/ansible-3.1.0.deps
     # Change the ansible-base version information in here to the latest compatible version on pypi

-    rm -rf built
+    # Create the ansible release
-    mkdir built
+    # (This generates a single tarball for ansible with a dep on the ansible-base package)
     antsibull-build rebuild-single 3.1.0 --data-dir ansible-build-data/3 --build-file ansible-3.build --deps-file ansible-3.1.0.deps --sdist-dir built --debian